ralsouza/T-SQL/README.md

-# Studies to exam 70-461: Querying Microsoft SQL Server 2012
+# Study material for certification exams, among others for day-to-day with SQL Server.